ethanchewwx/Research/README.md

 # Research
 This repository showcases some of the research I've performed

-Subsequent folders consist of the following:
+Subsequent folders are organised based on the research topic and consists of the following:
-  - Research topic
   - Research report
-  - Script(s)
+  - Script(s) and code used